mnot/I-D/how-did-that-get-into-the-repo/draft.md

 token does not require a bearer to prove possession of cryptographic key material (proof-of-possession).

 Unfortunately, the number of security incidents involving accidental disclosure of these tokens has also increased.
-For example, we now regularly hear about a developer committing an access token to a public source code repository, either because they didn't realise it was included in the committed code, or because they didn't realise the implications of its disclosure.
+For example, we now regularly hear about a developer committing an access token to a public source code repository, either because they didn't realize it was included in the committed code or because they didn't realize the implications of its disclosure.

 This specification registers the "secret-token" URI scheme to aid prevention of such accidental disclosures.
 When tokens are easier to unambiguously identify, they can trigger warnings in Continuous Integration systems, or be used in source code repositories themselves.
 They can also be scanned for separately.

 For example, if cloud.example.net issues access tokens to its clients for later use, and it does so by formatting them as secret-token URIs, tokens that "leak" into places that they don't belong are easier to identify.
 This could be through a variety of mechanisms; for example, if repo.example.com can be configured to refuse commits containing secret-token URIs, it helps its customers avoid accidental disclosures.

-secret-token URIs are intended to aid in identification of generated secrets like API keys and similar tokens.
+secret-token URIs are intended to aid in identification of generated secrets, like API keys and similar tokens.
 They are not intended for use in controlled situations where ephemeral tokens are used, such as things like Cross-Site Request Forgery (CSRF) tokens.

 ## Notational Conventions